hurhurhurt/Data-Science-Projects/README.md

-Here are some of the data science projects I've tinkered with in the past.
+Here are some of the data science projects that I've worked with in the past.
+Working on more!